turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 #### Manage Users

-Spoon Server users are tracked and managed via the Administration Site.
+Turbo Server users are tracked and managed via the Administration Site.
 Users are entered manually or via automated import from LDAP or Active Directory directory services.
 Users can be viewed and managed on the **Users** page.
 You can also place users into groups to assign application permissions to multiple users at once.
 The **Users** page contains a list of existing users and user groups.
 From this page you can view user directories, status, recent activity and available actions.
 Displayed above the user list is the total number of licenses available and the number of licenses currently in use.

 ##### Managing Users